harness/developer-hub/tutorials/security-tests/build-scan-push-sto-only.md

 :::note

-It's generally good practices to set the [fail_on_severity](/docs/security-testing-orchestration/get-started/key-concepts/fail-pipelines-by-severity) for every scan step.
+It's generally good practice to set the [fail_on_severity](/docs/security-testing-orchestration/get-started/key-concepts/fail-pipelines-by-severity) for every scan step.
 Leave this setting at **None** for now so you can run and test the entire-end-to-end workflow.

 :::